FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

 **Create PublicIP with a DNS name**

-this publicip serve for mgmt purpose, we can use this ip for SSH and WebGUI to Fortiweb VM via IP address or DNS name
+This public IP serves management purposes, allowing SSH and WebGUI access to the FortiWeb VM via IP address or DNS name.

-the Fortiweb factory default configuration only have SSH service and WebGUI service enabled on Port1. so this Public IP will be associated to Fortiweb VM Port1.
+The FortiWeb factory default configuration enables only the SSH and WebGUI services on Port1.
+Therefore, this public IP will be associated with Port1 of the FortiWeb VM.

 ```bash
 az network public-ip create \